 A fight between father and son

 This has been suggested in several places as a possibility: that father and son inflicted the injuries on each other.
-I mention it here merely for completeness, but the ferocity of the struggle, the greater number of wounds on the stronger man and the presence of the pistol (and possibly the hat) which likely did not belong to either man make this highly unlikely.
-Perhaps all that can be said in its favour is that William Bradbury must have made his way back upstairs after seeing his son beaten almost to death, which seems a strange thing to do.
+I mention it here merely for completeness, but the ferocity of the struggle, the greater number of wounds on the stronger man and the presence of the pistol (and possibly the hat) which likely did not belong to either man make this highly implausible.
+Perhaps all that can be said in its favour is it might explain how William Bradbury could have made his way back upstairs; the idea that William simply went to bed after seeing his son beaten almost to death by someone else is one of the stranger aspects of the case.

 Possibly the answer may lie with the neglected Egg pistol.
 This was discussed at length earlier, but there is one interesting connection with the Yeomanry and Saddleworth.
 The Peterloo Massacre, which took place in Manchester in 1819, affected several men from the Saddleworth area.
 Briefly, the yeomanry cavalry charged a crowd of people gathered to demand parliamentary reform; 18 people died and over 400 were injured.
 This is not the place to go into detail, but one thing stands out from that story.
 One of the witnesses to give evidence about the events of that day was a man from Saddleworth called Thomas Bradbury.
 He was listed as a gamekeeper, and stated that he knew the identity of a man who had knocked someone off their horse.
 Our Thomas Bradbury would have been 34 at this time, but as we have seen, this was a common name around Saddleworth and despite the occupation of gamekeeper, there is no indication that it is the same man.
 But it may hint at a connection with the Yeomanry which could be explored further.